 Where to get started to help improve Friendica

-The discussion of Friendica development takes place in the following Friendica forums:
+The discussion of Friendica development takes place in the following Friendica groups:

 Help other users

-- If you would like to work with us on enhancing the user interface, please join the forum for Friendica development.
+- If you would like to work with us on enhancing the user interface, please join the group for Friendica development.

 - Make plans for a better Friendica interface design and share them with us.

 - Tell us if you are able to realize your ideas or what kind of help you need.
 We can't promise we have the right skills in the group, but we'll try.